The last thing you need on a long-haul flight is to be delayed even longer, during a Cathay Pacific saga from the UK to Australia…

-Had to hang around for the bus back to Street; another 4-hour wait at Heathrow airport until arriving back late in the evening.
+Have to hang around for the bus back to Somerset – another 4-hour wait at Heathrow airport.

-The return Fiji-Australia-UK door-to-door travel took about 37 hours.
-This was not as exhausting as the 52+hours door-to-door from UK to Australia – one of the longest trips I’ve endured and one of the only times I was really trashed with jet-lag.
-Having never slept 2 consecutive nights on planes before, it’s no wonder…
+The return Fiji-Australia-UK door-to-door travel is about 37 hours.
+This is not as exhausting as the over 52-hour door-to-door from UK to Australia and, one of the longest trips I’ve been on, and one of the only times I was really trashed with jet-lag.
+Having never slept 2 consecutive nights on planes before, it’s understandable…

 Let me know if you’ve had a better experience with Cathay.